How do I analyze team radar results?

 To view the results of your team's assessment, log into AgilityHealth, which will land you on the Team Dashboard.
 Click on your team's icon on the Team Dashboard.
 This will take you to your team’s assessments dashboard.
 Click on the specific assessment of interest and your results radar will appear in Summary view.

 You can expand/collapse this view or toggle to the Detailed view where you see the dots.
-Each dot represents one person.
+Each dot represents one person but as the results of the survey are anonymous, you will not know which dot belongs to a specific person.
 The shading between the dots is the ‘variance’ between answers.
 Wide variance shows lack of consensus, narrow shading shows consensus.

 When analyzing the results, you should: